Antihistamines – Understanding Your OTC Options

 - Fexofenadine (1 brand name: Allegra)

-Note: Both types of antihistamines often are mixed with other medicines, such as pain relievers or decongestants.
-Many of the brand names above are for these combination medicines, which are meant to treat many symptoms at the same time.
-In general, it’s a good idea to treat just the symptoms that you have.
-For example, if you have only a runny nose, don’t choose a medicine that also treats headache and fever.
+Note: Some antihistamines are mixed with other medicines.
+These could include pain relievers or decongestants.
+Many of the brand names above are for these combination medicines.
+These are meant to treat many symptoms at the same time.
+It is a good idea to treat just the symptoms that you have.
+If you have only a runny nose, don’t choose a medicine that also treats headache and fever.

 How do I safely take OTC antihistamines?